xpack/web-jekyll/pages/intro.md

 ## Example

-A real example is an embedded project that lists as dependencies two source xPacks, one node module and three binary xPacks:
+A real example is an embedded project that lists as dependencies two source xPacks, one Node module and three binary xPacks:

 ```js
 {